DSparks156x/switchyfloat/CONTRIBUTING.md

      You don't need to do anything when transitioning from Float package, but you can check the values are as described after installation.
      >
-     A new Refloat Config item Accelerometer Confidence Decay has been added to the package, which is used for the Refloat balance filter.
+     A new Switchyfloat Config item Accelerometer Confidence Decay has been added to the package, which is used for the Switchyfloat balance filter.
 ```

 That is, use `>` as a new line marker and indent all lines with a single space.